zintapp/zint-binary/README.md

-# zint-binary
+# zint

-The small 'zint' utility that you run inside the shell to pipe data to [Zint](https://zint.app) the application.
+This repository concerns the small 'zint' utility that can be run inside the shell to pipe data to [Zint](https://zint.app) the application.

+It merely takes its stdin and wrap it around specific Zint escape codes